DataDog/integrations-core/docs/dev/log_integration.md

 When creating a log integration, consider the following best practices:

-: The `source` and `service` tags must be in lowercase.

 Set the `source` tag to the integration name.
 : Datadog recommends that the `source` tag is set to `<integration_name>` and that the `service` tag is set to the name of the service that produces the telemetry.
 For example, the `service` tag can be used to differentiate logs by product line. </br></br> For cases where there aren't different services, set `service` to the same value as `source`.
 The `source` and `service` tags must be non-editable by the user because the tags are used to enable integration pipelines and dashboards.
-The tags can be set in the payload or through the query parameter, for example, `?ddsource=example&service=example`.
+The tags can be set in the payload or through the query parameter, for example, `?ddsource=example&service=example`. </br></br> The `source` and `service` tags must be in lowercase.

 The integration must support all Datadog sites.
 : The user must be able to choose between the different Datadog sites whenever applicable.
 See [Getting Started with Datadog Sites][2] for more information about site differences. </br></br> Your Datadog site endpoint is `http-intake.logs`.{{< region-param key="dd_site" code="true" >}}.

-You can attach custom tags while setting up the integration.
+Allow users to attach custom tags while setting up the integration.
 : Datadog recommends that manual user tags are sent as key-value attributes in the JSON body.
 If it's not possible to add manual tags to the logs, you can send the tags using the `ddtags=<TAGS>` query parameter.
 See the [Send Logs API documentation][1] for examples.

 Send data without arrays in the JSON body whenever possible.